-These nodes are identical to the parameters used to initially define the data source during the data source registration process.
-For more information on these values and how to modify them, see "Register Data Sources" on page 24.
+The Configuration node provides information about the parameters used to initially define the data source during the data source registration process.
+For more information on these values and how to modify them, see Register Data Sources.

 The SQL Filter node enables a developer to place filters on data source objects that appear in the Database Explorer.
-For more information, see Filter Database Objects on page 30.
+For more information, see Filter Database Objects.